socotecio/django-socio-grpc/docs/configuration.rst

 This setting determines the running mode of the gRPC server.
 If set to `True`, the server will operate in asynchronous mode.
 When in asynchronous mode, the server is capable of handling multiple concurrent requests using Python's `asyncio`.

+This setting is overriden to True when running the app with ``grpcrunaioserver``.

 .. code-block:: python

   "GRPC_ASYNC": False